CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

   _genomes/zebrafish/Danio_rerio.GRCz10.fa.zst_
 In this case we used the default bucket and object names assigned by _a-put_, but other bucket and object names coulud be defined with command line options `-b`  and `-o`.
-Now command a-list shows that I have one bucket in Allas and that the bucket contains one object.
+Now command _a-list_ shows that I have one bucket in Allas and that the bucket contains one object.
 <pre>[kkayttaj@c311:zebrafish><b> a-list</b>
 kkayttaj-2001659-taito-WRKDIR
 [kkayttaj@c311:zebrafish><b> a-list kkayttaj-2001659-taito-WRKDIR</b>
 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst</pre>

 Moving data to Allas file-by-file is slow and produces large amounts of objects.
-It is often more efficient to upload data to Allas one directory at a time and store the data in bugger chunks.
-For example to upload the zebrafish directory I first go to the genomes directory:
+It is often more efficient to upload data to Allas one directory at a time and store the data in bigger chunks.
+For example to upload the zebrafish directory I first go to the _genomes_ directory:
 ```text
 cd $WRKDIR/genomes
 ```